-Aside from brake rotors themselves, the most regularly serviced components in any disc brake system are the brake pads.
-These parts serve as the direct ‘friction point’ between the car’s pedal, the brake caliper and the rotor, thereby ultimately creating an ability to retard or stop the rotor’s rotation on-demand.
+Aside from brake rotors, the most regularly serviced components in any disc brake system are the brake pads.
+These parts serve as the direct friction point between the car’s pedal, the brake caliper, and the rotor.
+Together, these parts slow a rotor’s rotation and stop a car’s wheels.

-In order to execute a DIY brake job you’re going to need a constellation of tools, affiliate components and lubricants.
-This cluster of elements typically includes;
+To do a DIY brake job, you’re going to need a constellation of tools, components, and lubricants.
+Here’s the list:

-Once you have all the right elements in hand, the DIY process adheres to the following sequence of events:
+Once you have all the right elements in hand, the DIY process is as follows:

 1. Remove the wheel.

 4. Inspect the rotor face for any visual damage along with ensuring that the rotor thickness is nominal (this value is typically stamped on the rotor hub).
 Use a digital caliper to measure proper thickness.

 5. Place a properly-sized box wrench over the caliper’s bleed screw.

 6. Place the clear flexi-tube over the top of the bleed screw, open the port, and squeeze the piston/pad integration together, thereby bleeding the caliper of any captured brake fluid.
 Once the process is complete, re-tighten the screw.

 7. Slide both the front/ back brake pads out of the caliper.

 8. Remove and retain any original anti-squeal shims, as they will be used for the replacement pads.